 “I knew a lot about powder coating, and the closest competition was Albany, Plattsburg or New Hampshire with a strong market in the region,” said Hewes.
 “The location and timing were perfect.”

 Hewes opened R&B Powder Coating in Poultney, Vermont, in 2003.
 He worked with several local banks to try to finance his start-up.
-Rutland Economic Development Corporation (REDC) was brought in as a financing partner to help finance a part of the deal through REDC’s revolving loan program.
-REDC’s program is unique because it can help finance businesses that are having difficulty obtaining traditional financing due to the unproven nature of their business, their small size, or unconventional product line.
-REDC works extensively with local banks and financial institutions, often serving as the “gap financing piece” to help meet the unmet funding needs of area businesses.
-REDC was able to finance 25% of the loan that was needed to start the business.
+Chamber & Economic Development of the Rutland Region (CEDRR) was brought in as a financing partner to help finance a part of the deal through CEDRR’s revolving loan program.
+CEDRR’s program is unique because it can help finance businesses that are having difficulty obtaining traditional financing due to the unproven nature of their business, their small size, or unconventional product line.
+CEDRR works extensively with local banks and financial institutions, often serving as the “gap financing piece” to help meet the unmet funding needs of area businesses.
+CEDRR was able to finance 25% of the loan that was needed to start the business.

 Over the years, Hewes hired young talent fresh out of high school, took them under his wing, and gave them the opportunity to grow their careers.